Adelaide Place Baptist Church: Renovation in the 1990s

 Dry rot was discovered in the building in the early 1990s.
 Once again, there were discussions about closing the building and moving the congregation to the suburbs because of the expense of repairs.
 The congregation instead decided on extensive renovation and redevelopment programme, incorporating businesses that could feed their profits back into the work of the church.
 Adelaide Place Development Company Ltd (SC142177), with the trading name 'Adelaides', was set up in 1993 to oversee the business, and work commenced in 1994.
 The eastern part of the church was converted into a guest house, the basement into a nursery, and a mezzanine cafe was set up with access from Bath Street.
 The main auditorium was also made available for hire at times when it was not being used by the congregation.
 The cafe was later closed, with the facilities being used by the guest house and nursery instead.

 Light of Renewal project

 The church carried out another renovation project, named 'The Light of Renewal', in 2017- 2023.
 The building's external stonework was repaired in 2017.
 The guest house was closed in 2018 and the bedrooms and reception office were converted back to offices and meeting rooms for the church.
 The audiovisual system was also updated in 2018.
 The main auditorium was renovated in 2022 - 2023, with the installation of a community cafe space, re-glazing of the windows and improvements to disabled access.
+The nursery closed in February 2025.